 The program education and training objectives reflect both the requisite skills essential for psychological practice and the distinctive mission of the Consortium to cultivate skills in work with underserved groups from a Christian perspective.
 The aims of the program focus on building nine profession-wide intern competencies and two program-specific competencies:

 - Individual and cultural diversity

-- Professional Conduct and Ethics
+- Professional values, attitudes, and behaviors

-- Work with Diverse and/or Underserved Populations
+- Work with underserved populations

-These competencies are listed below:
+Specifics about these competencies are listed below: